Blog

 • Ultrasound:

-Sprains are graded on how much damage has occurred to the ligaments:
+Sprains are graded on how much damage has occurred in the ligaments:

 • Grade 1 Sprain (Mild):